thomasgredig/COVID-19/README.md

 ## Growth rates

-Growth rates since 100th confirmed case in different countries for first 15 days.
+Growth rates since 100th confirmed case in different countries for the first 10 days compared with the range from 10-20 days.
+If the dark line is on the right, then the doubling time is decreasing; if the dark line is left, it means that doubling time is getting faster.

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->